 So you’ve got your tickets for Glastonbury 2017.
 Now what?
-Well it’s time to get the rumour mill going about potential headliners, then.
-We’ve got our first headliner in Radiohead, but its certainly not going to stop us speculating who else could make their way onto this year’s Glastonbury lineup.
-Here are some of the possible contenders for to appear on the Worthy Farm bill.
+The rumour mill for headliners has been and gone and we’ve got all three headliners in Radiohead, Foo Fighters and Ed Sheeran, but it’s certainly not going to stop us speculating who could be ton the rest of the bill.
+Here are some of the prime suspects to appear over the weekend.

 Why they’ll be great: They haven’t headlined since 2003 and the current tour has seen them mix both old and new to widespread acclaim.